-Overnight Midtown shooting leaves one injured
+Two injured in overnight Midtown shooting

 The shooting happened around 2:30 a.m. on McLean near Poplar.

-Police said that one person was taken to the hospital in non-critical condition.
+Police said that two people wer taken to the hospital in non-critical condition.

 Our photographers on the scene stated that two cars were involved in the shooting.
-The front window of one of the vehicles seemed to be shot up with an assault riffle.
+The front window of one of the vehicles seemed to be shot up with an assault rifle.

 This is an ongoing investigation.
 We will update this page when more information is available.